ErisOrder/GloomSlation/README.md

 ## Building
-Before running build, you should install [MelonLoader](https://github.com/LavaGang/MelonLoader) on your Gloomwood and then create symbolic link to Gloomwood root folder and name it `Gloomwood` This can be done using powershell with admin privileges (in this project's root):
+Before running build, you should install [MelonLoader](https://github.com/LavaGang/MelonLoader) on your Gloomwood and then create symbolic link to Gloomwood root folder and name it `Gloomwood`.
+This can be done using powershell with admin privileges (in this project's root):
 ```
-New-Item -Path .\Gloomwood -ItemType SymbolicLink -Value E:\games\Gloomwood
+New-Item -Path .\Gloomwood -ItemType SymbolicLink -Value <path-to-your-Gloomwood>
 ```

 ## Notes